Overstatement-Net-Equivalent Risk-Limiting Audit: ONEAudit: Auditing heterogenous voting systems

 \section{Auditing heterogenous voting systems}

-This section presents a new method to audit outcomes when voting system can report linked CVRs for some but not all cards: augment the voting system's linked CVRs with ONE CVRs for the remaining cards, then use CLCA.
+When the voting system can report linked CVRs for some but not all cards, we can augment the voting system's linked CVRs with ONE CVRs for the remaining cards, then use CLCA.
 The ONE CVRs can be derived from overall contest results or from reported subtotals, e.g., precinct subtotals.
-Finer-grained subtotals generally give smaller audit sample sizes (when the reported outcome is correct) if the smaller groups are more homogeneous than the overall population of votes.
+Finer-grained subtotals generally give smaller audit sample sizes (when the reported outcome is correct) if the smaller groups are more homogeneous than the overall election.

-SUITE \cite{ottoboniEtal18}, a hybrid audit designed for such situations, was first fielded in a pilot audit of the gubernatorial primary in Kalamazoo, MI, in 2018.
-The stratum with linked CVRs comprised 5,294 ballots with 5,218 reported votes in the contest; the "no-CVR" stratum comprised 22,372 ballots with 22,082 reported votes.
-Thirty-two cards were drawn from the no-CVR stratum; 8 were drawn independently from the CVR stratum.\footnote{ See \url{https://github.com/kellieotto/mirla18/blob/master/code/kalamazoo_SUITE.ipynb}. } Auditors found no errors in the CVR sample.
-The reported results in the two strata and the the audited votes in the no-CVR sample are given in Table~\ref{tab:kalamazooPoll} summarizes the contest and audit results; auditors found no errors in the 8~CVRs, each of which yields the overstatement assorter value $u/(2u-v)$.
-The 32~cards without CVRs were compared to ONE CVRs derived from all the votes without CVRs (not from subtotals for smaller batches) by subtracting the votes on the linked CVRs from the total reported votes in the contest.
+SUITE \cite{ottoboniEtal18}, a hybrid RLA designed for this situation, was first fielded in a pilot audit of the gubernatorial primary in Kalamazoo, MI, in 2018.
+The stratum with linked CVRs comprised 5,294 ballots with 5,218 reported votes in the contest; the ``no-CVR'' stratum comprised 22,372 ballots with 22,082 reported votes.
+The sample included 32 cards were drawn from the no-CVR stratum and 8~from the CVR stratum.\footnote{ See \url{https://github.com/kellieotto/mirla18/blob/master/code/kalamazoo_SUITE.ipynb}. } Table~\ref{tab:kalamazooPoll} summarizes the contest and audit results; auditors found no errors in the 8~CVRs, each of which yields the overstatement assorter value $u/(2u-v)$.
+The new method compares the 32~cards without CVRs to ONE CVRs derived from all the votes without CVRs (not from subtotals for smaller batches) by subtracting the votes on the linked CVRs from the reported contest totals.
 Ignoring the fact that the sample was stratified and the difference in sampling fractions in the two strata, in 100,000 random permutations of the data, the ALPHA martingale test using a fixed alternative $0.99 (2u)/(2u-v)$ had a mean $P$-value of $0.0201$ (90th percentile $0.0321$), about 54\% of the SUITE $P$-value of $0.0374$ \cite{ottoboniEtal18}.
-The ONEAudit $P$-value is nearly seven times larger than the $P$-value of the best product supermartingale test in \cite{spertusStark22}, but it is comparable to or smaller than the $P$-values for the other three product supermartingale tests they used.
+The ONEAudit $P$-value is larger than the $P$-value of the best product supermartingale test in \cite{spertusStark22}, but comparable to or smaller than the $P$-values for the other supermartingale tests.
 See table~\ref{tab:compare}.
-If precinct subtotals had been available to construct the ONE CVRs (instead of pooling all ballots without CVRs into a single group), the measured risk might have been lower, depending on the heterogeneity of the votes.
+If precinct subtotals were available to construct the ONE CVRs, the measured risk might have been lower, depending on precinct heterogeneity.